Memoire (album)

-Mémoire (French for "Memory") is the debut studio album by Japanese rock band Malice Mizer, released on July 24, 1994 by Midi:Nette.
-It is their only album with original vocalist Tetsu and was reissued on December 24, 1994 as Mémoire DX.
+Memoire (French for "Memory") is the debut studio album by Japanese rock band Malice Mizer, released on July 24, 1994 by Midi:Nette.
+It is their only album with original vocalist Tetsu and was reissued on December 24, 1994 as Memoire DX.

 Overview

-Mémoire was given a limited release of 3,000 copies on July 24, 1994 by guitarist Mana's own record label, Midi:Nette.
+Memoire was given a limited release of 3,000 copies on July 24, 1994 by guitarist Mana's own record label, Midi:Nette.
 It is their only official material released with original vocalist Tetsu, besides "Speed of Desperate" for the 1993 omnibus Brain Trash.
-The album was reissued on December 24 of the same year as Mémoire DX, containing an additional track and an expanded booklet.
+The album was reissued on December 24 of the same year as Memoire DX, containing an additional track and an expanded booklet.
 The cover illustration and the typography of the band's name, which would serve as the band's logo, were inspired by Mylène Farmer's album Ainsi soit je....

 Mana said that for the album he used guitar synths to create violin and pipe organ sounds because at the time he found it more interesting than "rock guitar."
 He also said the technology was still in its early stages at the time, and he had trouble getting the timing right because the MIDI signal had a slight delay.

 Themes

-Mana stated that the goal of the instrumental first track, "De Mémoire", is to revive nostalgic memories.
+Mana stated that the goal of the instrumental first track, "De Memoire", is to revive nostalgic memories.
 Fellow guitarist Közi revealed that they initially tried adding a bunch of different sounds, but ultimately decided that just the piano felt sad and lonely, like an Italian horror movie.

 Bassist Yu~ki noted that "Kioku to Sora" is the oldest song on the album, and that he had trouble with a nuanced bass phrase that Mana wanted.
 Mana said that its tempo and beat steadily change, and called its rhythm really interesting.
 He said they added classical undertones and used a pipe organ for the melody.
 Drummer Kami said it starts with guitar playing a 4/4 beat, and they "dared" to mix in a 3/4 beat.
 He called it his favorite song.
 Közi felt it is the album's song that best shows Malice Mizer's classical gothic sound.
 They did not think to add the violin until the very end of making it.
 Lyricist Tetsu said that when he first heard the song it reminded him of when he was 10 years old and frightened of nuclear war due to films like Forbidden Games and Barefoot Gen and his grandfather's death.
 He wrote its lyrics with that feeling in mind, and the song is sung from the perspective of the dead man from their songs "Sadness" and "Zenchō".